gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 As noted above, a file to be preprocessed consists of Ada source code in which preprocessing lines have been inserted.
-However, instead of using *gnatprep* to explicitly preprocess a file as a separate step before compilation, you can carry out the preprocessing implicitly as part of compilation.
+However, instead of using ``gnatprep`` to explicitly preprocess a file as a separate step before compilation, you can carry out the preprocessing implicitly as part of compilation.
 Such *integrated preprocessing*, which is the common style with C, is performed when either or both of the following switches are passed to the compiler:

-   *   :option:`-gnatep`, which specifies the *preprocessor data file*.
+   *   :switch:`-gnatep`, which specifies the *preprocessor data file*.
        This file dictates how the source files will be preprocessed (e.g., which symbol definition files apply to which sources).

-   *   :option:`-gnateD`, which defines values for preprocessing symbols.
+   *   :switch:`-gnateD`, which defines values for preprocessing symbols.

 Integrated preprocessing applies only to Ada source files, it is not available for configuration pragma files.